s0md3v/s0md3v.github.io/_posts/2023/2023-03-23-learn-everything-quickly.markdown

 description: "How to be good at multiple things and why?"
 ---

-2008, I was in 6th grade when my English teacher asked the class if anyone knew what a "duece" is.
+I was in 6th grade when my English teacher asked the class if anyone knew what a "duece" is.
 I answered, "*When a match ties in tennis.*"\
-We were in a small Indian village.
-Even in 2023, almost no graduate here knows what the word means let alone 6th graders in 2008.
-The teacher was rightfully surprised as she wanted to make a point about vocabulary and didn't expect an answer.
-She asked me, "*How do you know that?*" I told her, "*I saw the word in the tennis video game I play.*"
+We were in a small Indian village in 2008, the teacher wasn't expecting an answer because she purposefully chose that word to make a point about developing vocublary.
+She asked me with amusement, "*How do you know that?*" I told her, "*I saw the word in the tennis video game I played.*"

 Ever since then, these questions have never stopped.